jserodio/rg351p-ppsspp-settings/README.md

 A place to drop good settings for PPSSPP on an Anbernic RG351P device.
 Please feel free to edit/add any game and/or settings you are comfortable with!

-# EMUELEC v3.9 UPDATED VERSION
+# EMUELEC v3.9 UPDATED VERSION + PSP EMUELEC 3.7 FIX

 ## BOMBERMAN
 ### 30 FPS (100% full smooth gameplay)